Salem Bicycle Club Bylaws

 Article IV-Membership Meetings

 Section 1.
-An awards banquet shall be held each year after January 1, during the winter months.
+An Awards Banquet event shall be held each year after January 1, during the winter months.

 Section 4.
-Order of business at the general membership meetings may include:
+The order of business at General Membership meetings may include:

 Article V-Voting Rights, Elections and Amendments